Some Evergrande bondholders not paid coupon by end of Wed deadline NY time-sources - NewsBreak

 Some Evergrande bondholders not paid coupon by end of Wed deadline NY time-sources

-HONG KONG (Reuters) - Some of China Evergrande Group’s offshore bondholders have not received interest payment due by the end of Wednesday New York time, two people familiar with the matter told Reuters, with the company missing its second debt obligation this month.
+HONG KONG, Sept 30 (Reuters) - Some of China Evergrande Group's (3333.HK) offshore bondholders have not received interest payment due by the end of Wednesday New York time, two people familiar with the matter told Reuters, with the company missing its second debt obligation this month.

 The cash-strapped company was due on Wednesday to make a $47.5 million bond interest payment on its 9.5% March 2024 dollar bond.
 It had missed paying $83.5 million in coupon last Thursday.